kvark/choir/README.md

 You can add or remove workers at any time to balance the system load that may be running other applications at the same time.

+## API

+General workflow is about creating tasks and setting up dependencies between them.
+If a task doesn't have any dependencies, it can be created and ran with `choir.run_task()`.
+Otherwise, it should be created as `choir.idle_task()` and then scheduled for execution by `idle_task.run()`.

+Simple tasks are executed once and represented as `FnOnce()`.
+In addition, Choir supports multi-tasks, which execute the selected number of times.
+They are represented as `Fn(SubIndex)`, and can be created as `idle_multi_task`/`run_multi_task`.
+Note that multi-tasks are going to be pre-empted by other tasks naturally due to the implementation.

 ### TODO:
   - loop detection
   - heavy use case

 ## Rough numbers